DataRaptor/drift-discord/README.md

 This repository contains the code to link Discord accounts to Solana wallet Pubkeys.
 It contains two services, an API and Client.

+The final working prototype after the 8 hours of time allocated to doing this task can be found on commit hash: `3c7272f`

 # API

 ## Db